SkoolNotes/Taproot/2020PHYS201/KBPHSY201FirstReadingNotes.md

 	 - The diameter of 1 proton is approximately 1 fermi
  - Short Wavelengths can also be observed to estimate the size of such small particles
  - The Planck size is the smallest meaningful distance before spacetime breaks down into quantum foam

+### Relative Scales Speed
+ - The fastest anything can go so far as we know is the speed of light
  -